userapp-io/userapp-phonegap/README.md

 ```

 This will extend the `UserApp` object with the methods `setupPersistentToken(callback)` and `removePersistentToken(callback)`.
-After a successful login, call `setupPersistentToken()` to create a persistent token and then set the SDK to use it instead.
+After a successful login, call `setupPersistentToken()` to create a persistent token and then set the [JavaScript SDK](https://app.userapp.io/#/docs/libs/javascript/) to use that token:

 ```javascript
 UserApp.User.login(user, function(error, result) {